Matthew T. Mangino: Prosecutors struggle with criminal justice reform

 In Ferguson, Missouri — rocked by the unrest following the killing of Michael Brown — Wesley Bell, a Ferguson city councilman, who worked with the Department of Justice on the federal consent decree to reform the police department, decided to run for district attorney.

 He beat seven-term incumbent Bob McCulloch who refused to indict the police officer who killed Brown.
-According to the ABA Journal, under McCulloch’s watch, the Department of Justice “issued a scathing report that held the Ferguson Police Department accountable for a sustained and egregious pattern of racial profiling and abuse.”
+According to the American Bar Association Journal, under McCulloch's watch, the Department of Justice "issued a scathing report that held the Ferguson Police Department accountable for a sustained and egregious pattern of racial profiling and abuse."

 Larry Krasner unexpectedly won the district attorney's seat in Philadelphia.
 He had been a public defender and a civil rights attorney, often taking on the police.